-Goal Key Question System Response Strategy Description 1 1 1 7 During the 2023-2024 school year students will receive accelerated instruction in the five EOC content course.
-This instructional will be implemented in different ways ranging from embedded intervention courses in the master schedule to after school and Saturday tutorials, as well as targeted pullout sessions that will take place during the school day (cane time).
+Goal Key Question System Response Strategy Description 1 1 1 / All students will receive accelerated instruction in the five EOC content course.
+This instructional will be implemented in different ways ranging from embedded intervention course sections in the master schedule to after school and Saturday tutorials, as well as targeted pullout sessions that will take place during the school day (Cane Time).
 2 1 1 5 Hightower High School will host weekly truancy meetings to discuss student absenteeism, tardies, and skippers.
 These meetings will allow the admin team to develop individual plans for students that are consistently not in class.